Fuel System

 Nothing lasts forever, and over time the seals dry up and become air and fuel leaks in carbs, the throttle shafts and their bores can wear causing air leaks, and debris and corrosion can start plugging up their insides.

 One of the WORST things you can do to your own vehicle is leave fuel in it for long term storage – the fuel slowly evaporates, the fuel turns to “varnish” (which can actually plug things just like they were dipped in varnish!), and the added ethanol can corrode the softer metals in the carb and fuel system.
-If you want things to last, you really should run the fuel system dry to park it.
+If you want things to last, I recommend adding a FUEL STABILIZER to the fuel and even better, run the fuel system dry to park it.

 When worse turns to worst, you can usually rebuild things: